mezidia/hotel-booking/README.md

 ### Context

-The user can easily book a room without seeing unnecessary information, only necessary.
+The user can easily book a room without seeing unnecessary information, only useful.
 Everything related to the booking will be notified to the user via email

 ## Functionality